jasontilley/octapy/README.md

 ## Introduction

 ## Installation
-Installation on the below systems involve the steps of installing GDAL, then setting up an virtual python 3.X environment to install the Python depenencies.
+Installation on the below systems require the installing GDAL, then setting up an virtual python 3.X environment to install the Python depenencies.

 ### Ubuntu

-Install GDAL (and GEOS??) , reproduced from here https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html and here http://www.sarasafavi.com/installing-gdalogr-on-ubuntu.html
+Install GDAL and GEOS, reproduced from here: https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html and here http://www.sarasafavi.com/installing-gdalogr-on-ubuntu.html